Assurance Wireless

 Note: Resource availability varies by location and qualification status.Service Locations:

-Need an affordable home internet solution?
-Cliq Mobile provides reliable connectivity with a simple plug-and-play setup—perfect for work, school, and streaming!
+Need an affordable home internet solution? the Lifeline program provides reliable connectivity with a simple plug-and-play setup—perfect for work, school, and streaming!

 The Lifeline Assistance programs in Los Angeles provide low-income residents with access to essential wireless services, including unlimited talk/text, monthly data allotments, and free or discounted basic smartphones.
 These services are delivered through major network providers, ensuring reliable coverage and compatibility with a variety of devices.
 Eligibility is determined by household income or participation in government assistance programs like Food Stamps or Medicaid.